equinor/appsec-snyk-onboarding/README.md

 - `docker build -t "osssnyk" .`
 - `docker run -d --name ossnyk_web -p 8080:8080 ossnyk`
 - User your browser to visit localhost:8080 (if builded locally) - or open the Ports tab in in codespaces, and visit your private link.

+### SRI - Integrity check for own provided source files

+How to provide a hash for the .js and .css file provided in the source.

+- `cat ./content/js/app.js | openssl dgst -sha512 -binary | openssl base64 -A`
+- `cat ./content/css/equinor.css | openssl dgst -sha512 -binary | openssl base64 -A`